EBI-Metagenomics/mgnify-metagenomics-360/docs/source/Comparative_metagenomics.rst

 Comparative metagenomics hands-on exercises
 ###########################################

-The practice has been prepared in a Jupyter Notebook. if you cloned the repo yesterday:
+The practice has been prepared in a Jupyter Notebook available in the gihub repo.

 Opening the Jupyter notebook